tianchanghrbcn/tianchanghrbcn/README.md

 # Tian Chang

+**Computer Science Graduate | Data-Centric and Reliable Machine Learning**

+B.Eng. in Computer Science and Technology,
-**B.Eng. in Computer Science, Harbin Institute of Technology (2022–2026)**
+Harbin Institute of Technology, 2022–2026

-Research interests: **recursive ML systems**, **data-centric AI**, and **data management for ML/AI**
+My research lies at the intersection of **data-centric machine learning**, **reliable AI**, and the **empirical study of learning systems**.

+I am particularly interested in how data construction, cleaning, selection, generation, and evaluation influence learning dynamics, generalization, and the reliability of downstream models.

-I am preparing for PhD study beginning in Fall 2027.
-My research focuses on how data generation, cleaning, selection, and evaluation shape downstream machine-learning behavior.
+I am currently preparing for PhD study beginning in Fall 2027.

 ## Research Interests

-- Recursive ML systems and data–model feedback
+- Data-centric and reliable machine learning
-- Data quality, provenance, and data management for ML/AI
+- Learning under evolving and shifted data distributions
-- Reliable and reproducible ML pipelines
 - Synthetic and model-generated data
+- Data–model feedback and recursive learning
-- Time-series foundation models
+- Foundation models and empirical deep learning
-- Empirical benchmarking and mechanism-oriented evaluation
+- Data quality, provenance, and evaluation
+- Reproducible machine-learning systems and benchmarking

-## Current Research Agenda
+## Current Research Direction

-### Recursive ML Systems and Data–Model Feedback
+### Learning under Recursive Data Feedback

+Modern AI systems increasingly participate in producing, selecting, and evaluating the data used to train future models.
+This creates a learning setting in which the learner may partially influence its own future data distribution.

-I am developing a research agenda around a central question:
+My current research is motivated by a central question:

-> When models are recursively trained on data generated, filtered, or rewritten by earlier models, are they continuing to learn from the external world—or increasingly adapting to their own echoes?
+> When models repeatedly learn from data generated, filtered, or rewritten by

-My current interests include:

-- characterizing when recursive training leads to stability, degradation, or improvement;
+> earlier models, do they continue to learn about the external world, or do
+> they increasingly adapt to artifacts introduced by previous models?

+I am interested in:

+- identifying when model-generated data improve, degrade, or stabilize learning;
+- understanding how feedback changes learning dynamics across successive training rounds;
+- distinguishing genuine external-world generalization from adaptation to self-generated distributions;
-- tracing provenance and process-level signals across data–model generations;
+- tracing provenance and process-level signals through data–model pipelines;
-- measuring the gap between adaptation to the external world and adaptation to model-generated feedback;
-- designing external anchors, verification mechanisms, and control strategies;
-- using time-series foundation models as a controlled setting for empirical and theoretical study.
+- studying how real data, verification, and independent evaluation can anchor recursive learning systems;
+- developing controlled empirical settings for studying these mechanisms, including time-series foundation models.

+This agenda connects data-centric AI with broader questions in generalization, distribution shift, self-training, foundation models, and reliable autonomous learning.

 ## Selected Research

 ### TRACE — Data Cleaning and Unsupervised Clustering

 **TRACE: An Empirical Study of How Data Cleaning Affects Unsupervised Clustering**
-Research manuscript; second author and primary student contributor.
+Research manuscript, second author.

+This project studies how upstream data-cleaning interventions affect the structure, learning process, and outcomes of downstream clustering systems.

+My contributions include:

-- Formulated research questions on how data cleaning affects downstream clustering beyond final scores.
+- formulating research questions that go beyond final performance scores;
-- Designed a four-layer framework covering data rewriting, process-level signals, outcome benefits, and hyperparameter shifts.
+- designing a four-layer analysis framework covering data rewriting, process-level signals, outcome benefits, and hyperparameter shifts;
-- Built a reproducible benchmark pipeline across multiple datasets, cleaning methods, and clustering algorithms.
+- building a reproducible benchmark across multiple datasets, cleaning methods, and clustering algorithms;
-- Led experimental implementation, result analysis, and major manuscript drafting.
+- leading experimental implementation, result analysis, and substantial manuscript drafting;
-- Adapted the research into my undergraduate thesis, recognized as an **HIT Outstanding Undergraduate Thesis (Top 5%)**.
+- adapting the research into my undergraduate thesis, which was recognized as an **HIT Outstanding Undergraduate Thesis (Top 5%)**.

 <!--
-Add the repository only after confirming that the code, documentation, and future submission policy are ready for public linking:
+Add public links after confirming that the manuscript, code, and documentation are ready for release.

+Paper: <public paper URL>
 Repository: https://github.com/tianchanghrbcn/TRACE
 -->

 ### Cerebral Music Processing — Brain–Computer Interface

-- Served as data processing lead in a National College Student Innovation Program project.
+National College Student Innovation Program project.

+- Served as the primary contributor responsible for data processing.
-- Built an EEG analysis workflow covering preprocessing, microstate extraction, hidden Markov modeling, and brain-network visualization.
+- Developed an EEG analysis workflow covering signal preprocessing, microstate extraction, hidden Markov modeling, and brain-network visualization.
 - The project received a First-Class Project Award.

 ## Background

-- **B.Eng. in Computer Science**, Harbin Institute of Technology, 2026
+- **B.Eng. in Computer Science and Technology**
+  Harbin Institute of Technology, 2026
-- Minor coursework in **Information and Computing Science / Applied Mathematics**
+- Additional coursework in information and computing science, applied mathematics, probability, algorithms, and mathematical modeling
-- Interests spanning data systems, machine learning, probability, algorithms, and mathematical modeling
+- Research experience in data cleaning, clustering, empirical machine learning, and EEG signal analysis

 ## Technical Skills